What makes North Carolina a leading life sciences hub?

 2020 TEConomy Report

 The "2018 Evidence and Opportunity: Impact of Life Sciences in North Carolina" report from TEConomy Partners, LLC analyzes the ten-year transformation of life sciences in North Carolina.

-North Carolina's infrastructure supports life science companies all across the state.
+North Carolina's infrastructure supports life sciences companies all across the state.
 Some of our major advantages include:

 - An ideal mid-Atlantic location